detorresramos/AutoCSF-Benchmarks/README.md

 - Raw records: `results/genomics_comparison/genomics.json`
 - Measurements: `results/genomics_comparison/genomics.csv`
-- Readable table, with the plain-CSF baseline and the filter each method
+- Readable table (Table 1), with the plain-CSF baseline and the filter each method selected: `results/genomics_comparison/genomics.md`
-  selected: `results/genomics_comparison/genomics.md`

 The primary comparison is bits/key saved relative to each method's own plain CSF.
 HKP, BCSF, and AutoCSF share the Caramel/GOV CSF and Bloom-filter